What Are The Benefits Of Sprouts

-Anti-nutrients actually have a protective property within plants; they help plants to survive by warding off pests and insects because once ingested, the plant’s predators become sick.
+Anti-nutrients have a protective property within plants; they help plants by warding off pests and insects because once ingested, the plant’s predators become sick.
 Anti-nutrients also have the job of keeping a seed from sprouting until it’s ripe enough and ready to mature.

 Studies have found that sprouted and fermented nuts contained significantly less antinutrient toxins than unsprouted ones.
 Sprouting frees nutrients from being bound and non-absorbable.
 I find it impressive how the nutrients in the seeds and nuts can be released when sprouted and not when ground into a flour form.
 Here are some Notable figures: when you sprout the amount of Vitamin A is increased up to extra 285%

 Vitamin B2 more than 500%

 When vitamin C antioxidant and chlorophyll content of plants are increased, a harmful environment for bacteria is created which detoxifies the body